MaxPhal/nnUNet4SoilXrayCT/README.md

 # 5. Inference
 ## 5.1.
 Preprocessing of the images to be predicted
 This step aims to preprocess the images that you want to run the predictions on (i.e., the ones that were not selected as part of the training dataset).
 This preprocessing mainly entails an image normalization and a conversion from a 3D .tif stack to a format nnUNet can read, i.e., .nii.gz.
-To convert the images with the following command:
+To convert the images with the following commands.

 When images to predict are in 3D .tif format, please use:
 ````shell